cpsoinos/vue-cloudinary/README.md

 # vue-cloudinary

-> A [Vue.js](https://github.com/vuejs/vue) plugin that offers a reusable directive to get image from [cloudinary](https://cloudinary.com)
+> A [Vue.js](https://github.com/vuejs/vue) plugin that offers a reusable directive to get images and videos from [Cloudinary](https://cloudinary.com)

 [![npm version](https://img.shields.io/npm/v/vue-cloudinary.svg)](https://www.npmjs.com/package/vue-cloudinary)

 ## Overview

-This is a port of the angular-cloudinary library to VueJS.
+This is a fork of https://github.com/diegopamio/vue-cloudinary that incorporates a directive for videos.

 ## Use cases

-- Show image from cloudinary
+- Show image from Cloudinary
+- Show video from Cloudinary

 ## Requirements